 - Polycystic ovary syndrome

-- History of gestational diabetes , or having a baby that weighs over 9 pounds at birth
+- Past gestational diabetes or having a baby that weighs over 9 pounds at birth

 - Lack of exercise

 - Taking certain medicines, such as glucocorticoids or thiazides

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 Diabetes is diagnosed with blood tests that check for high glucose levels.
 More than 1 test may be done.

 These blood tests will also be done to find out whether it is type 1 or type 2:

 - Insulin level or C-peptide tests to see how much insulin is being made by the pancreas

 - Tests that look for antibodies that are working against the pancreas

 The goal is to keep glucose levels at close to normal levels.
 This can be done with: